fuse-fonts/plugin/README.md

 ### After initial setup

-After performing the steps in first time setup, you can simple run the below command whenever you need to generate the zxp.
+After performing the steps in first time setup, you can run the below command whenever you need to generate the zxp.

 1.  `npm run package`
   Builds and signs zxp, and places into `/dist`

 ## Plugin Installer
 1. https://github.com/fuse-fonts/installer

 *Todo: add integration or git submodule.*